Types of ATO

-In most cases, the types of ATO that will be pursued for GSA systems are the GSA Lightweight ATO (LATO).
+In most cases, the types of ATO that will be pursued for TTS custom software systems are the GSA Lightweight ATO (LATO).
 The GSA LATO process is described in a guide on Insite (search for “Lightweight Security Authorization Guide” on that page).
 Systems that are under development must fulfill the requirements for pre-assessment for internal government use.

 The GSA LATO is designed for Low and Moderate impact level systems built using agile methods that run on top of cloud infrastructure which has already received an ATO (such as AWS, Azure, and cloud.gov).

-Low impact system ATOs are valid for 3 years.
-Moderate impact system ATOs are valid for 1 year.
+The GSA LATO Low risk system ATOs are valid for 3 years. he GSA LATO Moderate risk system ATOs are valid for 1 year.
 The Authorizing Official (AO) and Chief Information Security Officer (CISO) may sometimes grant a 90-day ATO, on a case by case basis.
 The default expectation is to avoid 90-day ATOs whenever possible, since they make more work for everyone.

 Conditions for pre-assessment